quasipedia/atc-ng/docs/glossary.rst

       magnetic field, and thus the orientation of runways is relative to the geographical north.

+   Sprite
+      In computer graphics, a sprite is a two-dimensional image or animation that is integrated into a larger scene.
+ATC-NG uses sprites for all its moveable elements (aeroplane icons, flying strips, etc...)

    YAML
       YAML is a human-readable data serialization format (that is: a format for displaying computer-readable data which is nice to the eye of humans).